arassec/igor/documentation/docs/examples/copyfiles.md

 ### Filter Already Copied Files
 In order to filter already processed files we use igor's persistence actions.

-The **'Filter persisted value' action** filters all data items from the stream that contain a value, that is already persisted in igor's datastore.
+The **'Filter Persisted Value' action** filters all data items from the stream that contain a value, that is already persisted in igor's datastore.
 The filter operates on the filename, so we configure the input parameter to `$.data.filename`.

 We will add persisting the values later, after we successfully copied the file.